Transport and Logistics Experts

 Telephone +61 2 9114 1801 Email firstname.lastname@example.org

-Dr Behnam Fahimnia is an Associate Professor of Supply Chain Management and Director of Logistics and Supply Chain Management Programs.
+Behnam Fahimnia is a Professor of Supply Chain Management and Chair of the Logistics and Supply Chain Management Programs.
 Behnam specialises in supply chain planning and optimisation, supply chain risk management, greening of supply chains (balancing economic and environmental sustainability), and supply chain performance measurement/management.
 He is a recognised expert in the area of logistics and supply chain management and has consulted for several companies ranging from Fortune 500 companies to small and medium size Australian businesses.

 - Supply chain performance measurement/management